jupyterlab/jupyterlab/packages/faq-extension/faq.md

 ## General

-Welcome to the Frequently Asked Questions (FAQ) for the JupyterLab Beta Release Series.
+Welcome to the Frequently Asked Questions (FAQ) for the JupyterLab Beta release series.

 ### What is JupyterLab?